jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

-## The Upgrade by Socratic Dialectics
+## The Upgrade by Socratic Dialectics: The Guardian Class

 Socratic Dialectics upgrades the sciences by finding patterns both:
 - in physical perceptions and facts